MevenBertrand/NbEReadingGroup/README.md

 # Normalization by Evaluation Reading Group
-A repository for material from the reading group on NbE
+A repository for material from the reading group on NbE at Cambridge.